The answer to installation modernization - Hybrid heat pump

 Check out the offer of heat pumps at the Onninen wholesaler

-A hybrid heat pump successfully replaces other forms of heating.
-Thanks to advanced technology, it is able to operate at temperatures down to -25°C (applies to heat pump operation).
-At such temperatures, it will both heat our house and provide constant access to hot water.
+The hybrid heat pump successfully replaces other forms of heating.
+Thanks to advanced technology, it is able to operate at temperatures down to -25°C (applies to the operation of the heat pump).
+At such temperatures, it will both heat our home and provide constant access to domestic hot water.
 Due to the method of heating domestic hot water, Magis COMBO V2 is available in two versions:

-• with a combi boiler (Magis COMBO V2),
+• with a dual-function boiler (Magis COMBO V2),

-• with a single-function boiler (Magis COMBO Plus V2) with the possibility of connecting an external hot water tank
+• with a single-function boiler (Magis COMBO Plus V2) with the possibility of connecting an external domestic hot water tank

-or surface installation, a hybrid heat pump can be a source of cooling for the building in the summer.
+or a surface installation, a hybrid heat pump can be a source of cooling for the building in the summer.

 Check out Immergas products at the Onninen wholesaler